Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 It is about a 30-minute walk from the car park and is quite easy to reach because of the flat terrain; I recommend doing it if you have more time but your budget doesn’t allow taking a helicopter flight.
 Unfortunately, you will not be able to get on the ice nor touch it as you will only see the glacier from a distance.

 Accommodation near Fox/Franz Josef glaciers

-Luxury ($180 and above) – If you want to stay in an awesome luxury accommodation near Fox/Franz Josef glacier, then you should take a look at Aspen Court Franz Josef – surrounded by beautiful nature, this gorgeous place is only 9.7 km away from the glaciers.
-My second suggestion would be Franz Josef Treetops (9.6 km away) with free WiFi and gorgeous design.
-I highly recommend it for a group of 7 people or less, because this is an entire vacation home.
+Luxury ($180 NZD and above) – If you want to stay in an awesome luxury accommodation near Fox/Franz Josef glacier, then you should take a look at Aspen Court Franz Josef – surrounded by beautiful nature, this gorgeous place is only 9.7 km away from the glaciers.
+My second suggestion would be Franz Josef Treetops (9.6 km away) with free WiFi and a gorgeous design.
+I highly recommend it for a group of 7 people or fewer, because this is an entire vacation home.

-Middle ($61 – 180) – My first middle-priced recommendation is Top 10 Fox Glacier Hotel, for which you can find a detailed description below about my experience there.
+Middle ($61 – $180 NZD) – My first middle-priced recommendation is Top 10 Fox Glacier Hotel, for which you can find a detailed description below about my experience there.
 You can also book a room at Glacier Highway Motel – this one is situated 12 km from the glaciers and some of the rooms even have a lake view!